Snowmobile Safety Tips

 Carry Emergency Equipment: A first-aid kit, flashlight, knife, compass, map, and waterproof matches are musts.
 Other helpful stuff includes a cell phone, GPS, water, high-energy food, and extra clothing.

 Your snowmobiling experience should be a fun and safe one.
 Following these tips will help to ensure that you or a loved one doesn’t have to seek help from a Pennsylvania snowmobile accident lawyer.

 Contact an Experienced Pennsylvania Snowmobile Injury Attorney

-As qualified Pennsylvania snowmobile injury lawyers who have helped people in Erie, Crawford, Mercer, Venango, Forest and Warren Counties, we understand how to evaluate these cases and help you make things right.
-Call Purchase, George & Murphey, P.C. today, toll free 877-505-9548 or locally at 814-580-5017 to schedule your free and confidential consultation with an experienced Erie snowmobile accident lawyer.
+As qualified Pennsylvania snowmobile injury lawyers who have helped people in Erie, Crawford, Mercer, Venango, Forest, and Warren counties, we understand how to evaluate these cases and can help you make things right.
+Call Purchase, George & Murphey, P.C. today, toll free at 814-833-7100 or locally at 814-833-7100, to schedule your free and confidential consultation with an experienced Erie snowmobile accident lawyer.

 *Clinical Orthopaedics & Related Research: April 2003 – Volume 409 – Issue – pp 29-36